 The remittance industry is constantly in high demand and often attracts significant margins to the detriment of those who need it.
-However, with cryptocurrencies, especially bitcoin, flourishing across the planet, a chaotic shift is underway that could change how this billion-dollar industry operates or even reset it completely.
+However, with cryptocurrencies, especially bitcoin, flourishing globally, a chaotic shift is underway that could change how this billion-dollar industry operates or even reset it completely.

 What is Remittance Payment?

 A remittance is a type of payment sent to another party, particularly family or friends in less stable regions or situations.
-Exceptionally commonly performed by people working away in foreign countries to support their families back home.
+Remittances are commonly performed by people working away in foreign countries to support their families back home.

 What is an Example of Remittances?

-If you are to think of the millions of migrants around the world that leave their families to make some money to improve their circumstances, the money they send back home is a remittance, and why these payments are so important as even the smallest amounts can be life-changing.
+Suppose you are to think of the millions of migrants worldwide that leave their families to make some money to improve their circumstances.
+In that case, the money they send back home is a remittance, and why these payments are so important as even the smallest amounts can be life-changing.

 Is Bitcoin Good for Transferring Money?